 - Simply because it is one of the best examples of Dravidian architecture.
 The entire temple complex is the mélange of the best of Chola, Nayak, Pandya architecture.
 It is also the largest temple of its kind in the country.
 The temple is full of intricate stucco works depicting various figurines of Gods and Goddesses as well as other figures.

 - If history and heritage is your thing, then a visit to this UNESCO world heritage site is a must.

 - The Nandi idol in front of the main temple is the second largest in India.

 - There are many high quality and beautiful paintings in the Big Temple that depicts a lot about the life of the King Raja Raja Chola I.

 - The frescoes and murals at the ceilings of the temple are also of very high quality.

-How to reach the Brihadeeswar Temple?
+How to reach the Brihadeshwara Temple or the Thanjavur Big Temple?

 The nearest airport is at Trichy.
 You can also arrive at Trichy by train or bus from Chennai and then travel further to Thanjavur.

 I had taken an overnight bus to Trichy, reached the Trichy Central bus stop at 5:00 AM, and then took a local bus to Thanjavur.
 The local buses usually drop at the New Bus Stand.
 From the new Bus Stand, I took another local bus that dropped me near the Old Bus Stand, and from there I walked my way to the temple.
 You can also take an auto to the Big Temple.
-Auto will take around 80 INR, but you have to bargain hard.
+An auto will take around 80-100 INR, but you have to bargain hard.